breadscorner/Bank-Info/README.md

-# 💰 MyBankApp README 🌐
+# 💰 Bank Account Application README 🌐

 Hello and thank you for viewing my application!
 This application marks my first build into using new powerful languages and technologies, such as ASP.NET.
 Created as a class assignment in my third term at the BCIT Full Stack Web Development Diploma program, this application is a testament to my learning journey in web development.
 It's designed to offer a comprehensive solution for managing various types of bank accounts, emphasizing secure, role-based access.
 Whether you are exploring as a bank administrator, a regular account holder, or just browsing, I hope this application provides you with a glimpse into my skills and dedication to web development.
 Enjoy your experience!